The Pastoral Letters:

 II.
 Dating: 90-110 CE

 A gloss of the letters indicated they were written by Paul to Timothy and Titus towards the end of his life in Rome.
-So, why, then, would some scholars date them nearly a century later and consider them written under a pseudonym?
+So, why, then, would some scholars date them nearly a half century later and consider them written under a pseudonym?
 Quite simply, the themes in the letters did not line up with the social situation in which Christianity found itself at the end of the apostolic era.

 Four reasons stood out.
 First, the letters primarily addressed challenges from internal dissent not those of outside prejudice or persecution.
 Next, the letters showed a development of church offices beyond that of the undisputed Pauline letters.
 Third, the letters addressed a stable social situation that did not exist for Christians in the uncertain late apostolic era.
 And, finally, the explosion of pseudepigrapha in the inter-Testamental era could also help explain the problem of a later anonymous author.